Interpretation (philosophy)

-A philosophical interpretation is the assignment of meanings to various concepts, symbols, or objects under consideration.
+Philosophical interpretation is the process of assigning meaning to concepts, texts, experiences, or symbols to uncover deeper, often hidden, understanding.
+It involves critical analysis, contextualization, and, in many traditions, a creative dialogue between the interpreter and the subject to move beyond surface-level, literal comprehension.
 Two broad types of interpretation can be distinguished: interpretations of physical objects, and interpretations of concepts (conceptual model).